GersonSR/comp20-group-project/STATUS3.md

   * Determined method of storing json objects in mongoDB

 * Client Side:
-  * added drawing lines functionality
+  * Added drag-to-draw lines functionality
-  * added google best route and ability to compare that to the user made path
+  * Added Google Directions API best route calculation, and ability to compare that to the user made path
-  * added score guideline
+  * Added score guideline
-  * added user simple user interface
+  * Added user simple user interface

 ## Hurdles Overcome
-* none at this point.
-Mostly server side and some client side ui changes need to be added.
+* There was no way to make user-drawn paths cleanly snap to roads without mangling them or giving away the optimal route.
+  * Solution: We changed our scoring system.
+Now, the user's path and Google's Directions API path are connected to form a polygon.
+The area of this polygon determines the user's score, with minimal area scores being best.

 ## Next Steps
 * A leaderboard web-page for displaying top scores
 * More game like interface and smoother graphics
+* Connecting all of the modules we have built